 - Protease agents: Protease is an enzyme that prevents replication of HIV infection.
-These agents bind to the enzyme and highly inhibit the possible effect of HIV infection by preventing their own copies.
+These agents bind to the enzyme and highly inhibit the possible effect of HIV infection by controlling their copies.

 - Integrase agents: HIV infection, another enzyme, the integral, is required to infect T cells to a large extent.
 These drug blocks will integrate.
 They are often the first treatment option because of their efficacy and limited side effects for many people.

 - Non-nucleoside reverse transcriptase agents: Also known as NNRTIs, these agents work as nucleoside and nucleotide reverse transcriptase agents.
-This group of drugs largely prevents the proliferation of HIV infection.
+This group of drugs essentially prevents the proliferation of HIV infection.

 - Auxiliary chemokine receptor antagonists: This group of drugs prevents HIV infection from entering cells.

-- Entry agents: This group of drugs largely prevents HIV infection from entering T cells.
+- Entry agents: This group of drugs essentially prevents HIV infection from entering T cells.
 Without access to such cells, HIV cannot replicate itself in any way.

-In addition, doctors can often use a combination of these drugs to substantially suppress HIV infection.
-HIV treatment is often based on a lifelong, permanent and routine form.
-People who are condemned to live with HIV infection should use their medicines regularly and regularly.
+In addition, doctors can often use a combination of these drugs to suppress HIV infection substantially.
+HIV treatment is usually based on a lifelong, permanent, and routine form.
+People who are condemned to live with HIV infection should regularly use their medicines.